trxixn/trxixn/README.md

 # 👋 Hi, I'm Traian Sfarghiu!

 🎓 I'm a student at **UBB - Faculty of Mathematics and Computer Science**
-🐧 Using Arch Linux with i3 and Neovim for a fast, minimal dev environment.
+🐧 Using Arch Linux with i3 and Neovim for a fast, minimal dev environment
 💻 Passionate about systems programming, algorithms, and clean code
 🚀 Currently learning C++, Python, Bash scripting, and Linux internals
 🛠️ Exploring backend development, DevOps, and open source contributions